 “Every year students are told to bring reams of paper to school, hundreds of pencils and so much more,” Morgan said.
 “Many of them will put it in their locker then never open their locker again.
 I ended up with a cupboard full of unopened paper and a drawer full of pencils by just asking students that were about to throw them away to give them to me instead.”

 3. Buy From a Business Supplier

 “Before the summer break I would visit a business supplier,” said James Barron, an IT teacher at Start Teaching.
 “I would purchase in bulk essentials items such as pens, paper, USB sticks and batteries.
 Over summer, classes would run, normally for foreign students, as these classes are extra, the budgets are not normally as tight and claiming for supplies is easier.”

 “Make sure you are keeping your receipts, so that at tax time, your financial advisor can let you know if you are able to receive a credit for those items,” said Xavier Epps, finance expert at Finance Guy X. “Credits are great as they can increase your chance of receiving a refund and lowering your taxable income.”

 5. Use Store and Rewards Credit Cards

-“If you shop for school supplies at a place like Walmart or Target, it might be best to get their retail credit cards because they’ll save you the most money at those particular stores,” said Mason Miranda, credit industry specialist at Credit Card Insider.
+“If you shop for school supplies at a place like Walmart or Target, it might be best to get their retail credit cards because they’ll save you the most money at those particular stores,” said Mason Miranda, a former credit industry specialist with Credit Card Insider.
 “If you shop at a number of locations, you may want to consider an all-around cash-back card.”